meatware/genomics_test/README.md

 ![Chain of responsibility](docs/Chained-Microservices-Design-Pattern.png)

-Given the limited time to accomplish this task, a benefit of using serverless is that it is trivial to set up monitoring on a bucket for pushed images because the framework creates the monitoring lambda for us in a few lines of code.
-When the following code is added to the serverless.yml file, the monitoring lambda pushes an [event](https://www.serverless.com/framework/docs/providers/aws/events/s3) to the custom exif-ripper lambda when a file with the suffix of `.jpg` and a s3 key prefix of `incoming/` is created in the bucket called `mysource-bucket`.
+Given the limited time to accomplish this task, a benefit of using Serverless is that it is trivial to set up monitoring on a bucket for pushed images because the framework creates the monitoring lambda for us in a few lines of code.
+When the following code is added to the Serverless.yml file, the monitoring lambda pushes an [event](https://www.Serverless.com/framework/docs/providers/aws/events/s3) to the custom exif-ripper lambda when a file with the suffix of `.jpg` and a s3 key prefix of `incoming/` is created in the bucket called `mysource-bucket`.

 ```yaml
 functions: